Business Valuation for a Bank Loan in Canada

 7. Five Mistakes That Get Loan Applications Declined

 1. Presenting reported financial statements without normalization.
 The bank sees $200,000 in earnings and a $500,000 loan request.
 The debt service coverage ratio looks tight.
 They decline or reduce the amount.
 If the owner is overpaying themselves by $150,000, normalized earnings are $350,000 and the ratio is comfortable.
-Without normalization, the bank makes a decision on the wrong numbers.
+Without normalization, the bank makes a decision on the wrong numbers, and a business that can easily carry the debt gets declined.

 3. Not identifying intangible assets for CSBFP eligibility.
-The CSBFP allows up to $150,000 for intangible assets, but only if appraised.
-A buyer who does not obtain an intangible asset appraisal limits their CSBFP financing to tangible assets only — potentially leaving $150,000 in available government-guaranteed financing on the table.
+The CSBFP allows up to $150,000 for intangible assets, but only if they are appraised.
+A buyer who does not obtain an intangible asset appraisal limits their CSBFP financing to tangible assets only, potentially leaving $150,000 in available government-guaranteed financing on the table.
+For a service business where goodwill and client relationships represent the majority of value, this omission is costly.

 4. Ignoring owner dependency.
 The business earned $400,000 under the current owner.
 The buyer assumes the same.
 The lender is not so sure.
 If the current owner personally manages the top clients and the buyer is an outsider, a significant portion of that revenue may not survive the transition.
-A valuation that assesses owner dependency and distinguishes commercial from personal goodwill addresses the lender’s concern directly.
+A valuation that assesses owner dependency and distinguishes commercial from personal goodwill addresses the lender's concern directly, rather than leaving them to guess.

 8. After the Loan: Why the Valuation Keeps Working

 The business valuation obtained for the loan application does not expire when the loan is approved.
-It becomes a baseline that continues to serve the business.
+It becomes a documented baseline that continues to serve the business in several ways the borrower may not anticipate at the time of application.

 Annual covenant compliance.
-Many commercial loans include financial covenants — minimum debt service coverage ratios, maximum debt-to-equity, minimum net worth.
+Many commercial loans include financial covenants: minimum debt service coverage ratios, maximum debt-to-equity, minimum net worth.
 The normalized financial statements from the valuation establish the baseline against which future performance is measured.
+Having that baseline documented independently, rather than constructed retroactively, is an advantage when covenant compliance is reviewed.

 Future financing.
 If the business grows and needs additional capital, the initial valuation provides a documented baseline.
-An updated valuation showing growth in normalized earnings and asset values supports applications for additional financing.
+An updated valuation showing growth in normalized earnings and asset values supports applications for additional financing with a clear, verifiable track record rather than projections without an anchor point.

 Exit planning.
 The 25 Factors framework provides a roadmap for improving the business after the loan is in place.
-Each factor identified — owner dependency level, client concentration, workforce depth, process documentation, competitive positioning — is a specific area where improvement increases both value and lender security.
-Reducing owner dependency, diversifying clients, and documenting processes makes the business worth more when the owner eventually sells and makes it a more secure borrower in the meantime.
+Each identified factor, owner dependency level, client concentration, workforce depth, process documentation, competitive positioning, is a specific area where improvement increases both value and lender security.
+Reducing owner dependency, diversifying the client base, and documenting core processes makes the business worth more when the owner eventually sells and makes it a more secure borrower in the meantime.

 9. Frequently Asked Questions